 The rapid advancement of single-cell technology has provided new powerful tools to answer many biological questions, such as identifying new or rare cell populations and characterizing the complexities of tumor heterogeneity.
-Realizing the great potential of single-cell technology in cancer research, the CCR has established a new Single Cell Analysis Facility (SCAF), with a presence at the Frederick ATRF and the Bethesda main campus.
+Realizing the great potential of single-cell technology in cancer research, the CCR has established a new Single Cell Analysis Facility (SCAF) located on the Bethesda main campus.

-The SCAF will be composed of and supported by integrated resources and expertise from the CCR Sequencing Facility, CCR Genomics Technology Lab, CCR Genomics Core in Building 37, CCR Collaborative Protein Technology Resource in Building 37, and the CCR Collaborative Bioinformatics Resource.
-This will provide the broadest range of project support from consultation on experimental design sequencing and data analysis.
+The SCAF works closely with CCR Sequencing Facility to also extend support to CCR Investigators located in Frederick, and works with other associated support groups at CCR, including CCR Genomics Core in Building 37, CCR Genomics Technology Lab, CCR Collaborative Protein Technology Resource in Building 37, the CCR Bioinformatics Training and Education Program, and the CCR Collaborative Bioinformatics Resource.
+SCAF aims to provide the broadest range of project support from consultation on experimental design sequencing and data analysis.

 The SCAF will provide the most advanced single-cell genomics technologies to CCR investigators, including many established platforms, such as: